Quick Answer

 Is the AgiBot Lingxi X2 available to buy now?

-As of February 2026, the Lingxi X2 is available for enterprise customers on a contact-sales basis.
-It's not yet offered as a consumer product.
-For purchase inquiries, reach out through Robozaps' AgiBot page.
+Yes—as of March 2026, the Lingxi X2 is available for enterprise customers on a contact-sales basis.
+It is not yet offered as a consumer product.
+For purchase inquiries in North America, Europe, or Asia, reach out through Robozaps' AgiBot page.

 How tall is the AgiBot Lingxi X2?

-The Lingxi X2 stands 1.3 meters (4 feet 3 inches) tall and weighs 33.8 kg.
-This compact size is intentional—it's designed to operate in human environments like stores, hospitals, and classrooms where full-size humanoids would be too imposing.
+The Lingxi X2 stands 1.3 meters (4 feet 3 inches) tall and weighs 33.8 kg (74.5 lbs).
+This compact size is intentional—designed for human-scale environments like stores, hospitals, and classrooms where full-size humanoids (1.7m+) would be too imposing or physically unable to navigate.

 Where is AgiBot based?

-The Verdict: Is the Lingxi X2 Worth Watching?
+The Verdict: Is the Lingxi X2 Worth Buying in 2026?

-Related: AgiBot A2 Review: Unveiling the Future of Humanoid Robotics
+Related: AgiBot A2 Review: Industrial Humanoid with 962+ Units Deployed

 Ready to buy?
-Browse humanoid robots for sale on Robozaps.
+Browse humanoid robots for sale on Robozaps or contact AgiBot directly for enterprise pricing.